wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 * Specify a fallback "Rest of the World" rate for any destinations not specified on the groups;
 * For each group/rule, apply the shipping fee for the whole order or multiply it per each item;
 * For each group/rule, set total order value from which the shipping is free;
+* For each group/rule, set shipping classes for which the shipping is free;

 == Installation ==